Board of Directors

 Lily Swanbrow Becker, Network Manager

-As ASAP’s Network Manager, Lily facilitates member connectivity and value creation across the ASAP network through support of peer-learning opportunities including the ASAP Member-Led Interest Groups, Regional Hubs and more.
-New to the ASAP team in early 2019, Lily brings years of experience in climate adaptation, natural resources conservation, facilitation and professional development.
-She holds a B.S. in Natural Resources and Environment from the University of Michigan and a M.S. in Conservation Biology from Texas State University.
+Through in-person and virtual opportunities, Lily facilitates member connectivity and value creation across the ASAP network.
+Lily supports peer-learning opportunities including the ASAP Member-Led Interest Groups and Regional Hubs through the ASAP Connects Program.
+Reach out to Lily to connect with other members or to learn more about organizational membership.
+Lily is an expert in natural systems and the intersection of adaptation and ecology.
+She not only has a passion to create and amplify networks, she also keeps our work connected to the environment.
+Lily holds a B.S. in Natural Resources and Environment from the University of Michigan and an M.S. in Conservation Biology from Texas State University.
 Lily lives in Tallahassee, FL.
-Email Lily
+Email Lily here or reach her by phone at (850) 296-7609.

-Pete is a Transportation Specialist with the Michigan Army National Guard and a Mechanical Engineering student at Eastern Michigan University.
-As a work-study intern, Pete provides general administrative support for all ASAP staff and brings unique solutions to a variety of tasks.
+Julia is a third year student at Eastern Michigan University studying biology and zoology.
+As a work-study intern, Julia provides general administrative support for all ASAP staff including CRM set up and maintenance.